The book interprets events in Mahabharata while trying to draw parallels from the contemporary world.

 Another “subtlety” is of dharma, it is difficult to put people/choices in rigid compartments of good and bad, making the right decisions is, therefore, subtle.

 Therefore, Mahabharata does not compartmentalize people into good and bad, rather explains different (subtle) viewpoints on every crucial decision of its characters.

 Dharma is subtle, many times, we are forced to take wrong means for right means(and ends us like Arjuna in hell) or reaches wrong ends following right means(like Yudhishthira in exile).

-The distinction is made between two form of dharmas – sva-dharma (eg. fighting a war for warrior) and sadharana-dharma(eg. non-violence, remorse and compassion).
+The distinction is made between two forms of dharmas – sva-dharma (eg. fighting a war for a warrior) and sadharana-dharma(eg. non-violence, remorse, and compassion).
 In real life, these dharmas occasionally contradict each other.

 Mahabharata rejects envy-filled Duryodhana as well as violence-avoiding (pre-exile) Yudhishthira, it praises a pragmatic “reciprocal altruistic” Yudhishthira (post-exile).

 Mahabharata does not approve of non-reaction to injustice [“showing the other cheek” philosophy] for that signals the evil person that wrong act pays.

 The text does not treat sva-dharma or sadharana-dharma superior to each other but suggests a middle path.